Let’s talk about using Pinterest for marketing in 2021!

 Some general Pinterest marketing tips

-This post was about Pinterest marketing in 2020 and best strategies to grow your blog or business in 2020 but I thought I’d quickly go over some general Pinterest tips.
+This post was about Pinterest marketing in 2021 and the best strategies to grow your blog or business in 2021 but I thought I’d quickly go over some general Pinterest tips.

 These are some simple things you can do that will get you amazing results: